beerose/blog/content/posts/js-quiz/post.md

 i: 18
 n: 23
 i: 18
-t: invalid, does not occur in base 24
+t: invalid, does not occur in base-24
 y: ignored, as a previous digit was invalid
 ```

-Now we need to convert it with base 24:
+Now we need to convert it with base-24:

 151176378 = 18 * 24^0 + 23 * 24^1 + 15 * 24^2 + 18 * 24^3 + 23 * 24^4 + 18 * 24^5